liviorobaldo/compliancecheckers/DatasetGenerator/README.md

 </p>

 <p align="justify">
-There are four parameters at the beginning, to configure the dataset generator.
+There are four parameters to configure the dataset generator.
 </p>

 <p align="justify">